Print this adorable Humpty Dumpty book for your little learners!

 Of all our favorite nursery rhymes, isn’t “Humpty Dumpty” one of the most fun to recite?
 We love to sing it even more, thanks to the nursery rhyme CD we listen to in the car.

-When children have known nursery rhymes since toddlerhood, the rhymes make excellent text for learning to read.
-And even if children aren’t ready to read, nursery rhymes help them master one of those important pre-reading skills – concepts of print.
+When children have known nursery rhymes since toddlerhood, the rhymes make excellent text for learning concepts of print.

 I was eager to listen to my Four read this printable Humpty Dumpty book, but I knew he’d benefit from looking at each word individually, first.
 So I printed and cut apart the pocket chart sentences from my Nursery Rhyme Concepts of Print pack.

-He loves this activity, and I love seeing him identify capital letters and periods, build his beginning sight word vocabulary, and use beginning sound clues to find words.
+He loves this activity, and I love seeing him identify capital letters and periods while me matches each word he speaks to a word on the page.

 After we built the rhyme on the pocket chart, I pulled out the emergent reader.